Kheer and Malpua; a saawan special from Punjab

 Monsoons coincide with the Indian month of Shravan, from mid July to mid August.
 According to the hindu calendar, Shravan is an auspicious month host to many festivals.
 In northern parts of the country, the month of Shravan is called Saawan, literally monsoons and it does coincide with the season.
 My maternal aunt, who lives in the Punjab, recently mentioned that during the monsoons a superbly indulgent dessert is made in the region.
 It is two preparations served together.
 Malpua, which is a sweet pancake and kheer, Indian rice pudding.

-So presenting to you my masi’s, (literally mother like) recipe for Kheer and Malpua, the seamless, indulgent coming together of contrasting textures and extreme sweetness.
+So presenting to you my masi’s (mother’s sister – the word literally means mother like) recipe for Kheer and Malpua, the seamless, indulgent coming together of contrasting textures and extreme sweetness.
 My aunt was very diligent in recording all the steps.
 Thanks to her we have a pictographic recipe.

 Servings: 4 to 6